jawordpressorg/plugin-handbook/plugins/privacy.md

 1. How does your plugin handle personal data?
 Use wp\_add\_privacy\_policy\_content (link) to disclose to your users any of the following:
     *   Does the plugin share personal data with third parties (e.g. to outside APIs/servers).
 If so, what data does it share with which third parties and do they have a published privacy policy you can provide a link to?
     *   Does the plugin collect personal data?
 If so, what data and where is it stored?
 Think about places like user data/meta, options, post meta, custom tables, files, etc.
     *   Does the plugin use personal data collected by others?
-If so, what data?Does the plugin pass personal data to a SDK?
+If so, what data?
+Does the plugin pass personal data to a SDK?
 What does that SDK do with the data?
     *   Does the plugin collect telemetry data, directly or indirectly?
 Loading an image from a third-party source on every install, for example, could indirectly log and track the usage data of all of your plugin installs.
     *   Does the plugin enqueue Javascript, tracking pixels or embed iframes from a third party (third party JS, tracking pixels and iframes can collect visitor’s data/actions, leave cookies, etc.)?
     *   Does the plugin store things in the browser?
 If so, where and what?
 Think about things like cookies, local storage, etc.